lindakatcodes/tandem-trivia/README.md

 I styled this off of [Typeform's form styles](https://www.typeform.com/templates/t/trivia/), because I love the way they look and act.
 However, I didn't have time to implement all the nice keyboard interactions for selecting items and progressing.
 So I would love to go back and add those things in.

 I'd also like to show the question number on each page, so user's always know what number they're on and how far they have to go.
 Either the actual number or a progress bar would be really nice for this.
+It would be nice to have some form of navigation, too - maybe even a way for user's to save their scores and compare results with others.

 I'm also not sure why my landing pages are adding in a vertical scroll - all my debugging has turned up nothing.
 For now it's just a minor annoyance, but I'd really like to track that down and get rid of that, as it's not necessary.